 The Crime Victims Center of Chester County (CVC) visited New Garden Elementary School to discuss internet bullying and internet safety.
 Representatives from CVC visited third, fourth and fifth grade classes.
 Topics of discussion included safe places to click on while internet surfing, things that the students should not share online, and what the students should to do if they get an uncomfortable message while online.
 It was a valuable visit for the students.

-This past year, second grade students at New Garden Elementary School were diligently studying about the environment.
+Second grade students at New Garden Elementary School have been diligently studying the environment.
 One of the culminating projects from this study was a fundraiser to save the rain forests.
-Students were asked to donate a dollar, and in turn, was allowed to wear any type of hat for the day.
-As you can see from the pictures, everyone had fun for a worthy cause.
+Students were asked to donate a dollar, and in turn, were allowed to wear any type of hat for the day.
+Two hundred and fifty-two dollars was raised as a result of this great event, and as you can see from the pictures, everyone had fun for a worthy cause.

 Miss Erika Smith’s student teacher, Miss Taylor Mackowsky, from West Chester University, planned an engaging lesson for their third graders to help them review for PSSAs which was inspired by Hope and Wade King’s teaching philosophy, “Set the Stage to Engage.”
 When the students came back from music class, Miss Mackowsky was dressed like an FBI agent with a fingerprint scanner, welcoming the students into “FBI Headquarters.”
 With the walls and windows covered in black paper, the classroom easily transformed into a secret detective center using black light bulbs.
 The crime scene in the center of the room immediately intrigued the class.
 The crime was that Miss Smith’s birthday necklace was stolen!
 Special Agent Zac Efron needed the students help to find out who stole it and where he or she hid the necklace.